akka/alpakka/docs/src/main/paradox/avroparquet.md

 #Avro Parquet

-The Avro Parquet connector provides an Akka Stream Source and Sink for push and pull data to and from parquet files.
+The Avro Parquet connector provides an Akka Stream Source, Sink and Flow for push and pull data to and from parquet files.

 For more information about Apache Parquet please visit the [official documentation](https://parquet.apache.org/documentation/latest/).